moonlight-stream/moonlight-chrome/README.md

 ##Building
 1. Install the Chrome Native Client SDK and download the current Pepper SDK
-2. Set the NACL_SDK_ROOT environment variable to your Pepper SDK folder
+2. Set the `NACL_SDK_ROOT` environment variable to your Pepper SDK folder.
+If you need more detailed instructions, see [here](https://github.com/google/pepper.js/wiki/Getting-Started)
+3. Run `git submodule update --init --recursive` from within `moonlight-chrome/`
-3. Run 'make' from within the moonlight-chrome repo
+4. Run `make` from within the `moonlight-chrome/` repo

 ##Testing
 1. Open the Extensions page in Chrome